How to Merge Pages: Join Specific Pages from Multiple Documents Using GroupDocs.Merger for Java

 PageJoinOptions joinOptions = new PageJoinOptions(1, 2);

-Step 3: Join Pages from Another Document
+Step 3: Join Selected Pages from a Second Document

 // Path to your DOCX file\ String docxFilePath = YOUR_DOCUMENT_DIRECTORY + "/sample.docx";